bolcom/unFTP/docs/server/anti-brute.md

 unftp --failed-logins-policy
 ```

-By default, 3 subsequent unsuccessful login attempts block further login attempts for that user orginating from that source IP during 5 minutes.
+By default, 3 subsequent unsuccessful login attempts block further login attempts for that user orginating from that source IP for 5 minutes.

 How to adjust these parameters and the default policy is explained in the sections below.